oksbwn/Finerra/README.md

 # WealthFam

 > [!IMPORTANT]
-> **WealthFam** (formerly Finnera) is a premium, AI-driven personal and family finance management platform designed for the modern household.
+> **WealthFam** is a premium, AI-driven personal and family finance management platform designed for the modern household.

 ![WealthFam Branding](/frontend/public/wordmark.png)